-(c) As to the duration of protection, the general rule is that protection must be granted until the expiration of the 50th year after the author's death.
+- (c) As to the duration of protection, the general rule is that protection must be granted until the expiration of the 50th year after the author's death.
 There are, however, exceptions to this general rule.
 In the case of anonymous or pseudonymous works, the term of protection expires 50 years after the work has been lawfully made available to the public, except if the pseudonym leaves no doubt as to the author's identity or if the author discloses his or her identity during that period; in the latter case, the general rule applies.
-In the case of audiovisual (cinematographic) works, the minimum term of protection is 50 years after the work.
-In the case of works of applied art and photographic works, the minimum term is 25 years from the creation of the work.3

-(3) The Berne Convention allows certain limitations and exceptions on economic rights, that is, cases in which protected works may be used without the authorization of the owner of the copyright, and without payment of compensation.
-These limitations are commonly referred to as "free uses" of protected works, and are set forth in Articles 9(2) (reproduction in certain special cases), 10 (quotations and use of works by way of illustration for teaching purposes), 10bis (reproduction of newspaper or similar articles and use of works for the purpose of reporting current events) and 11bis (3) (ephemeral recordings for broadcasting purposes).

-(4) The Appendix to the Paris Act of the Convention also permits developing countries to implement nonvoluntary licenses for translation and reproduction of works in certain cases, in connection with educational activities.
+In the case of audiovisual (cinematographic) works, the minimum term of protection is 50 years after the making available of the work to the public ("release") or failing such an event from the creation of the work.
+In the case of works of applied art and photographic works, the minimum term is 25 years from the creation of the work.3 - (3) The Berne Convention allows certain limitations and exceptions on economic rights, that is, cases in which protected works may be used without the authorization of the owner of the copyright, and without payment of compensation.
+These limitations are commonly referred to as "free uses" of protected works, and are set forth in Articles 9(2) (reproduction in certain special cases), 10 (quotations and use of works by way of illustration for teaching purposes), 10bis (reproduction of newspaper or similar articles and use of works for the purpose of reporting current events) and 11bis (3) (ephemeral recordings for broadcasting purposes). - (4) The Appendix to the Paris Act of the Convention also permits developing countries to implement non-voluntary licenses for translation and reproduction of works in certain cases, in connection with educational activities.
 In these cases, the described use is allowed without the authorization of the right holder, subject to the payment of remuneration to be fixed by the law.